M.Ed. or C.A.S. in Reading

-National Louis University’s Master's in Education - Reading degree is designed for teachers already holding an initial license who are interested in further developing their teaching skills or meeting the eligibility requirements to earn a Reading Teacher Endorsement or Reading Specialist Endorsement.
+National Louis University’s graduate program in Reading degree is designed for teachers already holding a Professional Educator's License (PEL) who are interested in further developing their teaching skills or meeting the eligibility requirements to earn a Reading Teacher Endorsement or a Reading Specialist Endorsement.

-Consider getting your Master's in Education - Reading degree at NLU if you:
+Consider getting your reading education graduate degree at NLU if you:

-- Are a teacher, supervisor, administrator, or other professional who wants to enhance your skills within the areas of literacy acquisition, development, and instruction
+- Are a teacher, supervisor, administrator or other professional who wants to enhance your skills within the areas of literacy, development and instruction

-- Want to gain the state of Illinois Reading Teacher endorsement or Reading Specialist Endorsement
+- Want to achieve the state of Illinois Reading Teacher endorsement or Reading Specialist endorsement

 Through coursework, practicum experiences and study with peers and faculty, you’ll gain:

-- An in-depth understanding of the research, theory and practice related to the reading process and reading instruction
+- An in-depth understanding of the research, theory and practice related to the reading and writing processes and instruction

-- A better understanding of the nature of reading and its development
+- A better understanding of the nature and development of reading and writing

-- The ability to implement instructional approaches, assessment and instruction for divergent readers
+- The ability to select appropriate literacy curriculum, including high quality literature, and to implement instructional approaches, assessment and instruction for divergent readers

-This program is designed for teachers already holding initial licensure who are interested in developing their literacy teaching or in applying to be a Reading Specialist.
+This program is designed for licensed teachers (already holding a PEL) who are interested in deepening their understanding of teaching reading and/or in becoming a certified Reading Specialist.
 The reading sequence fulfills the state of Illinois guidelines for the preparation of Reading Specialists.

-This program is designed for teachers already holding initial licensure who are interested in developing their literacy teaching or in applying to be a Reading Teacher.
+This program is designed for licensed teachers (already holding a PEL) who are interested in developing their literacy teaching or in applying to be a Reading Teacher.
 The reading sequence fulfills the state of Illinois guidelines for the preparation of Reading Teachers.

 Master of Education (M.Ed.): The M.Ed. degree is designed for licensed professional teachers seeking advanced preparation for higher levels of professional competence in the classroom.

-Certificate of Advanced Study (C.A.S.): The C.A.S. is designed for those seeking to add a new career dimension to his or her current professional competencies.
+Certificate of Advanced Study (C.A.S.): The C.A.S. in Reading is designed for those seeking to add a new career dimension to their current professional competencies.
 Applicants for the C.A.S. must have a master’s degree from a regionally accredited institution and, if required by the program, a valid teaching license.
 Click here to view program disclosure information.